elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 19
+This didn't seem like a Day 19 from previous years in terms of difficulty?
+Most of my time here was spent on a stupid error in my cache which always returned True :).

 ## Day 18
 Back to 2D land I guess.
 I thought that they were going to fall in one by one and we'd have to navigate around them, which would have been interesting.
 But it ultimately was just "Run Part 1 in a loop".